Danny Hale (American football)

-Danny Hale (born December 29, 1946) is a former American football player and coach.
+Danny Hale (born December 29, 1946) is an American former college football player and coach.
 He served as head football coach at Bloomsburg University of Pennsylvania for 20 seasons from 1993 to 2012.
 Hale was previously head coach at West Chester University of Pennsylvania from 1984 to 1988.

+Hale was inducted in to the College Football Hall of Fame as part of the class of 2024.